agnes-riviere/ginette/application/mini-LOMOS/User_guide.md

  $4 : day (two last characters DD) ex: 07
  $5 : name temperature sensor (four first characters) ex: t502
  $6 : name pressure sensor (four first characters) ex: p502
  $7 : thickness of the studied hyporheic zone (= distance between the 2 		furthest working PT100, in meters) ex: 0.40
  $8 : time step (s) ex: 900

- $9 : nb of meshes between the river bed (where the first PT100 is) and the second PT100 ex: 11 (= 11 cm with a mesh of 1 cm)
+ $9 : nb of meshes between the river bed (where the first PT100 is) and the second working PT100 ex: 11 (= 11 cm with a mesh of 1 cm)
- $10 : nb of meshes between the river bed (where the first PT100 is) and the third PT100 ex:21
+ $10 : nb of meshes between the river bed (where the first PT100 is) and the third working PT100 ex:21
- $11 : nb of meshes between the river bed (where the first PT100 is) and the fourth PT100 ex:31
+ $11 : nb of meshes between the river bed (where the first PT100 is) and the fourth working PT100 ex:31 If there are only 3/4 PT100 working, then the $11 won't be taken into account (still type in "0" as it's formatted).
+2/4 PT100 working the $10 won't be taken into account etc.

- $12 : nb of functioning PT100 -1 (3 if the 4 PT100 work, 2 if one is broken, etc.)
+ $12 : nb of observations (= nb of working PT100 -1; as the deepest working PT100 is used as a boundary condition.
+The upper boundary condition is the temperature sensor of the pressure differential file) ex: 3 if the 4 PT100 work, 2 if one is broken, etc.
  $13 : number of zones (clay, sand...).
 More than 2 would require more PT100 so it wouldn't make a lot of sense here)
- $14 : thickness of the upper zone (= distance between the riverbed and the bottom of the upper zone, in meters)
+ $14 : thickness of the upper zone (= distance between the riverbed and the bottom of the upper zone, in meters).
+Type in "0" if there is just 1 zone.

 ------------------------------------
 example with every PT100 working and 2 zones :